interactive-cookbook/ara/data/README.md

 ## Recipes

-This corpus comprises recipes for 10 different dishes with 11 recipes each.
+This corpus comprises 10 different dishes with 11 recipes each.
 The recipes were obtained from the [Microsoft Research Multimodal Aligned Recipe Corpus](https://github.com/microsoft/multimodal-aligned-recipe-corpus) and parsed into action graphs, i.e. into dependency graphs over phrases of recipe text which describe actions.
 Typically, such actions are verb forms.

 ### CoNLL-U format